OpenROV-archive/openrov-image/README.md

 Debuging and being in control
 -----------------------------

-If you wan't to log on to your BB, either connect a USB cable and us:
+If you wan't to log on to your BB, either connect a USB cable and use (from a Linux machine):

 	picocom -b 115200 /dev/ttyUSB1

+Otherwise, from a Mac you have to use:

+	screen `ls /dev/{tty.usb*B,beaglebone-serial}` 115200

+From Windows you can use any terminal application and connect to the USB port.

 Or SSH: